 Enjoy a full day relaxing in Livigno, a duty-free town with great shopping.
 Indulge in a spa treatment or get your exercise Nordic walking in the high mountains.
 It's time to rest and get ready for the next couple of riding days!

 Today we cross the Italian Alps via the Gavia and Aprica passes - yet more thrilling steep-angled twisties and hairpins - and descend through the Valtellina valley, famous for its unique gastronomy and cherry-scented Rosso di Valtellina wines.

 We arrive in Chiavenna, a delightful old mountain town with a time-warp of medieval cutenes, famous for its crotti-food cellars built into rockfalls.
 Chiavenna is a gourmand’s Nirvana: local specialties include black cherry soup, chestnut dumplings in chicken broth, and polenta taragna.

 Chiavenna - Andermatt

-Another dopamine day leads up and over five magnificent alpines passes that together serve up a delicatessen of great mountain roads as we make our way north into Switzerland.
+Another dopamine day leads up and over five magnificent alpine passes that together serve up a delicatessen of high mountain roads as we make our way north into Switzerland.
 We’ll lean through hairpin curves, scroll through sublime arcs, and gasp at breathtaking mountain panoramas.
 Talk about an unforgettable roller-coaster!

-At the end of the day, we arrive in Andermatt.
+We arrive in Andermatt by the end of the day.
 A famous ski resort surrounded in summer by vast green meadows and snow-tipped peaks, it has all the charm you’d expect of a Swiss alpine village.

 Andermatt - Milano